Well, okay, the research project that I commissioned Mr. Snerdley to conduct for me has just been completed.

 So if you want to stop George Bush from going all the way, sell your house and donate now to moveon.org.

-We like to say here, having more fun than a human being should be allowed to have.
+As we like to say here, having more fun than a human being should be allowed to have.

 From the Washington Post, we have a story on nuclear weapons and Iran.

-Now, let me preface this by saying yesterday we pointed out to you an op-ed piece in the Los Angeles Times.
+Now, let me preface this by saying yesterday, we pointed out to you an op-ed piece in the Los Angeles Times.

-We should reconsider our our policy here.
+We should reconsider our policy here.

-Now, what I found odd about this is that the I can't recall the LA Times being in favor of nuclear anything anywhere.
+Now, what I found odd about this is that I can't recall the LA Times being in favor of nuclear anything anywhere.

-a group of U.S. government experts and other international scientists has determined.
+A group of U.S. government experts and other international scientists has determined.

 Scientists from the U.S., France, Japan, Britain, and Russia met in secret during the past nine months to pour over data collected by inspectors from the International Atomic Energy Agency.